coriouslien/cuda-gemm-kernels/environment/setup.md

 `sudo apt install -y nvidia-container-toolkit`
 ___________________________________________________________________________________________________________________
 After successful install, run:
-bash
+Enter the command into the terminal:
-sudo nvidia-ctk runtime configure --runtime=docker
+`sudo nvidia-ctk runtime configure --runtime=docker`
-sudo systemctl restart docker
+`sudo systemctl restart docker`
-sudo usermod -aG docker $USER
+`sudo usermod -aG docker $USER`
-sudo reboot
+`sudo reboot`
 Then after reboot verify GPU in Docker:
-bash
+Enter the command into the terminal:
-docker run --rm --gpus all nvidia/cuda:12.8.0-base-ubuntu24.04 nvidia-smi
+`docker run --rm --gpus all nvidia/cuda:12.8.0-base-ubuntu24.04 nvidia-smi`

 Configure Docker to use NVIDIA GPU
-bash
+Enter the command into the terminal:
-sudo nvidia-ctk runtime configure --runtime=docker
+`sudo nvidia-ctk runtime configure --runtime=docker`
-sudo systemctl restart docker
+`sudo systemctl restart docker`
 Add yourself to docker group
-bash
+Enter the command into the terminal:
-sudo usermod -aG docker $USER
+`sudo usermod -aG docker $USER`
-Reboot
+`reboot`
-bash
+Enter the command into the terminal:
-sudo reboot
+`sudo reboot`
 _________________________________________________________________________________________________________________
 After reboot, test GPU inside Docker:
-bash
+Enter the command into the terminal:
-docker run --rm --gpus all nvidia/cuda:12.8.0-base-ubuntu24.04 nvidia-smi
+`docker run --rm --gpus all nvidia/cuda:12.8.0-base-ubuntu24.04 nvidia-smi`

 You should see your **RTX 5080** listed inside the container like this: